ferrous-systems/embedded-trainings-2020/embedded-workshop-book/src/bsc-exercise.md

 In this exercise you will learn how to write a board support crate by implementing buttons and the UARTE peripheral.

 The template `down-the-stack/dk_bsc/src/lib.rs` already contains the LED and Timer implementations.
+Add your code to the designated lines.
+You'll find a //todo! there.

 You can test after each step by running the following command out of `down-the-stack/apps`
 ```